Indi, Karnataka: Places of interest

-Salotagi a village 8km west of Indi on State Highway 48 has ancient connection to Rastrakuta dynasty.
-Many ancient articulates and scriptures were found. (presently placed in golgumbaz museum) A saint named Shivayogeshwara lived and preached here at the temple.
+Salotagi a village 8km west of Indi on State Highway 48 has ancient connection to the Rastrakuta dynasty.
+Many ancient articulates and scriptures were found here (presently placed in golgumbaz museum).
+A saint named Shivayogeshwara lived and preached here at the temple.
 It's a religious place and a grand fair is organized every year in the month of April and May.

 Connectivity with other towns

 Many buses run from Vijayapura, the district headquarters, to Indi.
 Vijayapura is 60 kilometers from Indi.
 The other major town, Solapur, in the neighboring state of Maharashtra, is 70 kilometers from Indi.
 Indi has a railway station 6 kilometers away, that has the trains, Basava Express and Gol Gumbaz Express, connecting Indi to Bangalore.
 The Bijapur Fast Passenger connects it to Mumbai.